Your floor is running. Your systems are not.

 One server running the domain controller, the SQL database, and the barcode scanners.
 When it crashes — and it does — 120 people can't log production data, can't scan inventory, can't access anything.
 For five or ten minutes, the floor stops.
 It happens every couple of days and everyone has accepted it as normal.

-Production planning runs on a spreadsheet someone updates every morning.
-It works until a rush order comes in, a machine goes down, or someone calls in sick — and then it's a phone scramble to figure out what moves where.
-There's no visibility into capacity until you're already over it.
+Production planning runs on a spreadsheet, not on what the line can actually do.
+Nobody's schedule reflects line speed, parts per rack, or real capacity — so it works until a rush order comes in, a machine goes down, or someone calls in sick, and then it's a phone scramble to figure out what moves where.
+You find out you're over capacity after the deadline passes, not before.

-Sales lives in one place.
-Production in another.
-Shipping somewhere else.
-Billing after that.
-When a customer calls for an order status, someone has to walk across the floor and ask.
-When a job closes, someone manually moves the data.
-Your best people are spending a chunk of their day being human middleware.
+Sales lives in one place, production in another, shipping and billing after that.
+When a customer asks for status, someone walks the floor and makes calls to piece the answer together.
+Nobody can see what's actually ready to ship, certs and paperwork get separated from the shipment, and when a job closes, someone re-keys the data by hand.
+Your best people spend a chunk of their day being human middleware.

 A manufacturer running 120 employees across production and office had their entire operation tied to one server.
 Every couple of days it would crash — taking down email, barcode scanning, and production data entry simultaneously.
 The owner handled it personally every time because no one else could.
 Meanwhile on the floor, paper drawings sent to field crews were routinely three months out of date.